Use Code

 If you have abnormal fasting glucose levels, your physician may order a glycated hemoglobin (HbA1c) test, one of the most indicative benchmark tools physicians currently use to understand, track, and manage blood glucose health.
 The HbA1c test is sometimes referred to as A1c.

-The hemoglobin A1c <sup>2</sup> test measures a person’s blood glucose levels over the past three months.
-Through the results of this test, physicians may be able to determine your average (mean) blood glucose levels.
+This blood test measures a person’s blood glucose levels over a three-month period and is a diagnostic tool for prediabetes and diabetes.3 Through the results of this test, physicians may be able to determine your average (mean) blood glucose levels.

 Glycemic Variability